 - Dealing with a Massive Nutsedge Outbreak: If your lawn is covered in Nutsedge, the only solution may be a total lawn replacement in the Fall.
 Giroud will remove the existing lawn, prepare the soil, and lay down a new lawn with seed or sod.
 This will lessen the severity of the infestation but it will still be important to manage any new seedlings that pop up

 The first step to controlling Nutsedge is to have your lawn evaluated by your Giroud Lawn Care professional.
-We will be happy to evaluate your Nutsdge problem and prescribe the best treatment options.
+We will be happy to evaluate your Nutsedge problem and prescribe the best treatment options.

 The best defense against a Nutsedge invasion is having a thick and healthy lawn.
-Giroud's comprehensive lawn program develops lawn density while safely utilizing properly timed treatments to control crabgrass and weed infestations with regular fertilization, core aeration, topdressing, and seeding with an appropriate seed blend.
+Giroud’s comprehensive lawn program develops lawn density while safely utilizing properly timed treatments to control crabgrass and weed infestations along with regular fertilization.
+Additional actions including core aeration, topdressing, and seeding with an appropriate seed blend will further help build lawn thickness.
 In time, herbicide usage may be reduced as the lawn thickens.